srikarym/OCR_Telugu_code/README.md

   <img src="example.png">
 </p>

+#### Our paper is accepted at IEEE International Conference On Image Processing (ICIP) 2018, Greece.

 Here the code for CNN based approach to Telugu OCR paper is avalilable.

 Tested on 64 bit Linux.